A Modified MWPM Decoding Algorithm for Quantum Surface Codes Over Depolarizing Channels: Simulation Results

-For a surface code, we may want to increase the size of the lattice to lower the logical error rate.
-But the larger the lattice is, the more errors may be introduced into the system and the logical error rate will increase.
-The error probability over which the logical error rate will increase as the size of the code gets larger is called the threshold.
-As shown in Fig. \ref{Threshold Mixed boundaries}, for the surface codes with mixed boundaries, if the decoder is the MWPM decoder, the threshold is about $15.5\%$, but if the decoder is IRMWPM decoder, then the threshold can be increased to approximately $17\%$.
-For surface codes with a hole, if we don't apply any reweighting, the threshold is about $14.2\%$, but if the decoder is the IRMWPM decoder, then the threshold is approximately $15.3\%$, as shown in Fig. \ref{Threshold}.
+For a surface code, we may want to increase the size of the lattice to lower the logical error rate, but the larger the lattice is, the more errors may be introduced into the system and the logical error rate increases.
+Threshold is an index of a surface code decoder.
+The logical error rate increases as the size of the code gets larger and larger when the qubit error rate is greater than the threshold.
+For the surface codes with mixed boundaries, the thresholds of the MWPM decoder is $15.5\%$ and that of the IRMWPM decoder is improved to $17.0\%$, as shown in Fig. \ref{Threshold Mixed boundaries}.
+Similar effects are observed for a surface code with a hole, and the thresholds of the MWPM decoder and IRMWPM decoder are $14.2\%$ and $15.3\%$, as shown in Fig. \ref{Threshold}.
+The thresholds and complexity of various decoders are provided in Table \ref{thresholds table}.